willshen8/Expense-Tracker/README.md

 Please follow the steps to kick off this project:

 Add depdency modules:
-- Run command: "Yarn add"
+- Run command: "npm install"

 To start the dev server:
 - Run command: "Yarn dev-server"